weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

 ### Set the environment variable

+AutoPQ requires asynchronous indexing.
 To enable AutoPQ, set the environment variable `ASYNC_INDEXING=true` and restart your instance.
-AutoPQ is a part of the asynchronous indexing feature.
-There is no setting to enable AutoPQ without asynchronous indexing.
+You cannot enable AutoPQ without asynchronous indexing.

 AutoPQ is not currently available in WCS.

 ### Configure PQ

-To enable PQ, update your schema to set `pq_enabled=True`.
+To enable PQ, update your collection definition.
+In the vector index section, set `pq_enabled=True`.
 For additional configuration options, see the [parameter table](#pq-parameters).

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">